Piraeus Visit on 13 July 2018

 A wider view of the E8 gate as seen from where I was standing: the APOLLON HELLAS prepares for her maneuvering procedure, while her fleetmate, the ACHAEOS, and the GEORGIOS BROUFAS II are already docked.
 They are all to be joined by the FLYING DOLPHIN ATHINA.

-The APOLLON HELLAS seen maneuvering.
+The APOLLON HELLAS seen maneuvering in Piraeus.

 The APOLLON HELLAS maneuvering in Piraeus.

 The HIGHSPEED 4 having also entered the port of Piraeus.

 The APOLLON HELLAS seen maneuvering in the E8 gate.

 The fantastic HIGHSPEED 4 having returned to Piraeus after having served her itinerary for the day.

 The HIGHSPEED 4 seen arriving in Piraeus.
 She has spent her entire career in Greece, having operated for Hellenic Seaways and previously under the latter's predecessors (Minoan Flying Dolphins and later Hellas Flying Dolphins).
 Moreover, she has served the Cyclades during every single summer season since her arrival in Greece in 2000.